matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/confirmation-and-finality.md

 The typical time for a transaction to go from `Processed` to `Finalized` is a couple of hours.

-Please note, that for developer convenience, we will usually treat the `Processed` and `Committed` states as a single stage called `Committed` since they have no difference from the UX/DexEx standpoints.
+Please note that for developer convenience, we will usually treat the `Processed` and `Committed` states as a single stage called `Committed` since they have no difference from the UX/DexEx standpoints.